English Literature (BA)

 |Typical A-level Offer||

-A-level pass in English Literature or English Literature and Language required, normally at grade A. General Studies is not accepted
+including an A in English Literature or English Literature and Language.
+General Studies is not accepted

 |Typical WBQ Offer||Pass at Advanced Diploma will be accepted instead of one A-level|

 |Typical Int Bacc Offer||35 points, including 6,6 at higher level|